 That’s it!
 This wreath is so easy, quick, and you can make it for about $4 if you get your supplies from Dollar Tree.
 You can hang this beauty on your door or wall like this…

 If you’d like, you can widen the scarf, so that it isn’t bunched as much in the middle.
-It will look something like this.
+Then your patriotic yarn wreath will look something like this.

-Right now I have mine sitting in a patriotic vignette for Memorial Day.
+Right now I have my yarn and scarf wreath sitting in a patriotic vignette for Memorial Day.
 I’m sure I’ll put it back up in a few weeks for the Fourth.